appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

-# Fetch and filter data in SQL
+# Fetch and Filter data in SQL

 This guide shows you how to retrieve and filter data by using a variety of SQL clauses.